Gizra/Gizra-Way-Book/how_to_solve_a_problem.md

 The escalation was simple, an email to the lead developers stating that the client has a problem for the last 10 days and that they are starting to become impatient.

-Two hours later the lead developers found the cause, and the issue was solved on production.
+Two hours later the lead developers found the cause, and the issue was solved in the production site.

 ---